|On this page|

 Start with a polygonal mesh that’s airtight and has no self-intersections.

-Use Solid Embed or use Remesh in combination with Solid Conform.
+To create a simulation tet mesh, use Tet Embed or use Remesh in combination with Tet Conform.

 Always model your objects to real size.
 Make sure you set the correct Unit Length in the Hip File Options before you start creating your DOP network.